kartonfarkas/api_docs/source/suite/customers/administrator_update.rst

    * - username
      - string
      - Username of the admin
-     - Unique, cannot be modified
+     - Unique, it cannot be modified.
    * - password
      - string
      - Password used by the admin
-     - Has to meet the password strength requirements
+     - Has to meet the password strength requirements.
    * - email
      - string
      - email address